 If your hair is fine in diameter, it might be easy to get straight just by pulling it.
 Pulling your hair stretches the proteins, but if you have fine hair, it doesn’t always bounce back.
 So your new hair growing in will be curly, and it can be straight on top.

 You can try rollers if you want all your curls to come out the same.

 You might have damaged your waves with heat.

 Type 3 curls are spiraled ringlets.

-This is a perm that uses different sizes of rollers so that your curls come out having different sizes.
-It looks more natural like this because many people who have curly hair have more than one texture or size of curl.
+This is a perm that uses different sizes of rollers so that your curls come out in different sizes.
+It looks more natural like this because many people with curly hair have more than one texture or size of curl.

 Yes, perms use corrosive chemicals to make your hair permanently the curl size of the roller they set your hair on.

 Layers can make your hair appear thinner or more voluminous, depending on how they’re added.
 But textured hair is hair that has a wave or curl to it.